Skip to main content

 userID: '08a8684b-db88-4b73-90a9-3cd1661f5466'

 5. Configure the dex.ingress section to expose Dex.
 For host, replace replace.with.your.domain with your domain.
-Do not change the className or the path.
+Do not change the path.
+Set className to traefik (or your cluster’s IngressClass).
 Because TLS is terminated at the load balancer, the tls section is empty.

 dex: